MizuGreg/UnderTheCounter/- Documents/GDD draft.md

 ### Shop window

-> **Elements**: posters and texts, (eventually, maybe: pavement sign, ...)
+> **Elements**: posters and texts, occasionally a letter (eventually, maybe: pavement sign, ...)

 **Gameplay**: the player/bar owner will be able to tear down or hang posters with different purposes:
 - advertising the sale of alcohol directly (e.g. a Martini poster) or covertly (e.g. "now selling Daisies and Turnscrews", referring to the Margarita and Screwdriver cocktails)
 - using secret codes between bartenders in Korgis to let customers know that this bar sells alcohol
 - possibly more.

-These changes can affect the amount of customers who enter the bar, how easy to achieve a police blitz is, the amount of tips left, and possibly more.
+These changes can affect
+- the amount of customers who enter the bar,
+- how easy to achieve a police blitz is,
+- the amount of tips left,

+> - the difficulty of the blitz minigame
+> - the duration of the day

+and possibly more.

-> Posters may be bought, or some may be unlocked after a certain day.
+Posters may be bought, or some may be unlocked after a certain day.

 ### Bar view

-> **Elements**: area under the counter, counter (decorated with e.g. toothpick boxes, tip jar, etc.), tables and chairs, door and windows (review feasibility...)
+**Elements**: area under the counter, counter (decorated with various items),

+> tables and chairs, door and windows (review feasibility...)

-**Gameplay**: the customers will show up at the counter and ask for a drink, occasionally having a small chat.
-They will pay for the cocktail upfront, and possibly tip afterwards.
+**Gameplay**: the customers will show up at the counter, say a couple lines and then order a drink.
+They will pay for the cocktail after receiving it and possibly add a variable tip.

 > Interesting individuals may also enter the bar apart from customers: someone with special tastes in drinks, the police inspector, mafia goons, and more.

 ### Cocktail preparation

-> **Elements**: clickable objects like alcoholic drinks (gin, vermouth, whiskey), non-alcoholic beverages (club soda, lemon juice, tap water) put alongside non-interactable objects like glasses, garnishes, recipe book
+> **Elements**: clickable objects like alcoholic drinks (Verlan, Caledon Ridge, Ferrucci), non-alcoholic beverages (Gryte, shaddock juice, tap water) put alongside non-interactable objects like glasses, garnishes, recipe book

 **Gameplay**: in the area under the counter, the player will be able to create a cocktail out of the available ingredients, to satisfy each customer's request.
 The player may consult the recipe book to know which ingredient(s) to use.

 - If the drink is what the customer asked for

->(and is served in a timely manner?)
+>(and is served in a timely manner? but this bonus needs to be totally extra, not something needed to reach the end of the day. also this bonus is pretty useless if you don't have the means to spend this extra money, like posters!)

-the bartender will be also tipped.
+the bartender will be also tipped generously.

-- If the bartender makes the wrong cocktail, the customer may get angry because of the incorrect order, not tip, and leave (but they will still get tipsy if the drink is alcoholic).
+- If the bartender makes the wrong cocktail, the customer may get angry because of the incorrect order, not tip, and leave (but they will still get drunk if the drink is alcoholic).

-- Finally, serving a correct but watered down cocktail (by adding tap water) serves as a way to keep the customer from getting drunk: if the customer is already tipsy they won't notice, whereas if they're sober, they may tip less.
+- Finally, serving a correct but watered down cocktail (by adding tap water) serves as a way to keep the customer from getting drunk: they will tip less and leave, but without getting too upset.

-FARLO A TABELLA
+FARLO A TABELLA (?)

 ### Police blitz